 The host organization decided to postpone the conference.
-They could not reach and notify the registrants since they could not get to their office and, even if there, had no power to turn on the computers.
+They could not reach and notify the registrants since they could not get to their office and, even if there, could no power up their computers.
+(Attendee info was not on anyone's laptop at home.)

 Public service radio and TV announcements about the postponement were made and we posted a notice on our website that the conference was postponed.
 Registrants from the greater DC, Maryland and Virginia area were aware that everything, everywhere, was cancelled or postponed.
 However we understand that some out of state registrants did show up that morning at the university for the conference.

 Lesson learned.
 Keep both a print and computer copy of the registration list offsite with two different individuals.
-You might want to upload the computer file to your website in a password protected subdirectory.
+Have it accessible from home via a DropBox file or other means.
+You might be able to upload the computer file to your website in a password protected subdirectory.
 Had that been done, either the host organization or we could have sent an email to all registrants advising of the postponement.

-(At home, we can live "off the grid" since we have a propane generator, water tanks (4,000 gallons) and no trees adjacent to the house.
-We are used to long power outages - up to 3 weeks with Isabel and other Tropical Storms and Hurricanes in the fall and ice storms in the winter.
-We have several separate routes to access the Internet.)
+At home in Deltaville VA, we can live "off the grid."
+We have a propane generator, 4,000 gallons of water tanks, and no trees adjacent to the house.
+We are used to long power outages - up to 3 weeks with Tropical Storms and Hurricanes in the fall and ice storms in the winter.
+We have several separate routes to access the Internet.